ACE Solid Waste, Inc. provides residential recycling service to single family and multi-family households.

 Find your schedule and answers about how to properly dispose of materials in the WasteWizard below.
 Download the free MyACETrashMN app for your Android device or iPhone and never forget your recycling collection day again!

 Place all of your recyclables in your single sort container and wheel it to the curb by 6 a.m. on your designated pick-up day.
 Service occurs the same day your garbage is picked up, but recycling is serviced biweekly.
-Effective January 1, 2021, the recycling fee for single-family households is $4.75/mo., billed through the city.
+As of January 1, 2021, the recycling fee for single-family households is $4.75/mo., billed through the city.

 Ask your manager about the centralized storage location for recycling at your apartment building.
 If your apartment building does not offer recycling, please contact your manager to see that it is added.
 By law, residents must be provided the opportunity to recycle.
-Effective January 1, 2021, the recycling fee for multi-family households is $4.00/mo., billed through the city.
+As of January 1, 2021, the recycling fee for multi-family households is $4.00/mo., billed through the city.

 Annual Recycling Events

 The City of Anoka also hosts two recycling drop off events each year.
 The spring event is the last Saturday of April and the fall event is the last Saturday of September each year at 501 Pierce Street in Anoka from 8 a.m. to Noon.
 Some fees apply.
-Additional events are added throughout the year.
+Additional events may be added throughout the year.
 Check out the Community Events calendar on this website to learn more.

 Yard Waste Service